Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 “It’s a party,” said Joyce Weil, a volunteer here since the early 1990s.

-“You can’t come here and not feel like you are a part of a community,” said Annie Brackney, Wellspring’s Development Director.
+“You can’t come here and not feel like you are a part of a community,” said Annie Brackney, Wellspring’s Development Director from 2015-2016.
 “It’s just what Wellspring is.”

 Along with the morning coffee, Wellspring serves up cold cereal, oatmeal, yogurt and farmer’s market fruit and vegetables, spa water, coffee and toast to its guests from 7:30 to 11:30 a.m. on weekdays.